BlueHarrier/IsleMetaverse/Tree/Common/Vector2/README.md

 ### `Vector2` clamp(`Vector2` min, `Vector2` max)

 Returns the same as `Math.clamp()`, but as a new vector, result of being performed for each component of the original one.
 Clamping a number is essentially forcing it to stay between the minimum and the maximum values.

+### `Number` cross(`Vector2` b)

+Returns the cross product with the other vector.
+This is usually not possible to do in two dimensions, but it's possible to calculate the cross product of two vectors in 3D space, by adding a third dimension to the vectors, and then calculating the cross product.
+The returning value would be the z component of the resulting vector.

 ### `Vector2` div(`Number` b)